Chuan-Peng-Lab/Rstudio_docker/README.md

-# docker_rstudio (my working env)
+# rstudio_docker (my working env)

-This repo is to ensure reproducibility of analysis from [Hu Chuan-Peng](huchuanpeng.com)'s work.
+This repo is to ensure reproducibility of analyses from [Hu Chuan-Peng](huchuanpeng.com)'s team.
 This [tutorial](http://ropenscilabs.github.io/r-docker-tutorial/) helped me to build and maintain this repo, many thanks.

-Now the primary purpose of this image is to ensure my collaborators can run `brms` across different platforms.
+The primary purpose of this docker image is to ensure my collaborators can run `brms` across different platforms, so that they don't need to worry about the installation problems.

+This docker image can be used for Bayesian analyses, it includes the following packages: `brms`, `cmdstanr`, `tidybayes`.
+Also, it includes `tidyverse`, `metafor`.
+I wiill include more packages in the future.
+You can also easily install new packages and save the docker images locally, please see the [tutorial](http://ropenscilabs.github.io/r-docker-tutorial/) I mentioned above.

 ## About docker